Many or all companies we feature compensate us. Compensation and editorial

 Home Equity HELOCs

-You might need to send a HELOC close out letter to your lender in several scenarios.
-For example, you might request to close your HELOC if you:
+You might need to send a HELOC close-out letter to your lender in several scenarios, such as if you:

 • Are selling the home.
-This situation results in an automatic close out—after all, your home is being used as collateral.
-You may need to prove the HELOC is closed and you no longer have access to your credit line as a condition of finalizing your home sale.
+This situation results in an automatic closeout of your HELOC—after all, your home is being used as collateral.
+You may need to prove the HELOC is closed out and you no longer have access to your credit line as a condition of finalizing your home sale.

 • Want to get a new HELOC or home equity loan.
 If you’re applying for a new HELOC or a home equity loan, the lender may require you to close out an existing line of credit first.
-You might need a HELOC close out letter to document the closure.
+You might need a HELOC close-out letter to document the cancellation.

 • Don’t need your HELOC.
-You might close a HELOC early if you no longer need access to your credit line.
-In that case, you could ask the lender to close it.
+You might end a HELOC early if you no longer need access to your credit line.
+In that case, you could ask the lender to close it out.

 • Want to avoid fees.
 Lenders may charge monthly or annual fees to maintain a home equity line of credit.
-If you’re not using your HELOC and want to avoid those fees, you can ask the lender to close it.
+Your lender may also charge you an inactivity fee if you don’t use your HELOC.
+If you’re not using your HELOC and want to avoid those fees, you can ask the lender to end it.

 • Need to reduce your debt-to-income (DTI) ratio.
 You may need to close out your HELOC to achieve an adequate DTI to obtain another loan.